-All paid plans are compatible with Google Apps, Office 365, Exchange, and Outlook.
+All paid plans are compatible with Google Workspace, Office 365, Exchange, and Outlook.
 Video conferencing is emphasized as well, so Zoom, GoToMeeting, and Join.me are integrated.

 The tool isn't simply for embedding a scheduler into your site, although it does allow you to do that.
 It also enables you to control invoicing, accounting, payments, and mass emailing.
 Your clients can see your schedule and book their own time to see you.
 The easy access makes it simpler to reschedule and pay you online.

-In contrast to the Boomerang Calendar function mentioned earlier in this list, Rallly is the best option for those who worry about their private information being exposed.
+Rallly is one of the best options for those who worry about their private information being exposed.

-It does have drawbacks, however -- such as a lack of widespread email integration, the inability to choose times, and a general dearth of deep customization capabilities.
+It does have drawbacks, however — such as a lack of widespread email integration, the inability to choose times, and a general lack of deep customization capabilities.

-It is poll-based like many of the other apps and plugins in this list, but unlike the others, Rallly allows its poll respondents to retain their anonymity, even if they decide to engage in the discussion portion.
+Like many of the other apps and plugins on this list, Rallly is poll-based.
+But unlike the others, Rallly allows its poll respondents to retain their anonymity — even if they decide to engage in the discussion portion.
 After you create your poll, you can invite people by sharing the link or emailing them.

 FreeBusy is often a favorite option for B2B companies, specifically because it integrates with so many different services.
 It operates as a Chrome extension or plugin for Outlook email.